 The idea is simple.
 By continuously interacting via a touchpoint, the recipient will warm towards whatever the eventual end goal is.
 That could be a sale, a sign-up or even simply engagement on a social media page.
 These are all great examples of what drip marketing campaigns can do.

 But they are also a powerful tool, particularly when it comes to email marketing.

-By using a drip campaign to provide useful, relevant information to your audience, those same subscribers actually start to anticipate and welcome your content.
+By using an automated drip marketing campaigns to provide useful, relevant information to your audience, those same subscribers actually start to anticipate and welcome your content.

 The best part?
 Once you have created these campaigns, they basically run themselves giving you precious time to run other parts of your business.